-ADMINISTRATIVE TECHNOLOGY - EXECUTIVE ASSOCIATE IN APPLIED SCIENCE
+ADMINISTRATIVE TECHNOLOGY - EXECUTIVE ASSOCIATE OF APPLIED SCIENCE

-The Administrative Technology-Executive Program maintains student learning as its main priority and is committed to excellence in a learning environment that emphasizes procedures in a business office, problem solving, and skilled use of computer business software applications to provide for workforce development, career preparation, and lifelong learning.
+The Administrative Technology-Executive Program maintains student learning as its priority and is committed to excellence in a learning environment that emphasizes procedures in a business office, problem solving, and skilled use of computer business software applications to provide for workforce development, career preparation, and lifelong learning.
 The complexities of today's business offices have created the need for highly skilled employees who possess the knowledge and confidence necessary to handle a wide variety of administrative and office tasks.
-Upon completion of the Associate in Applied Science Degree in Administrative Technology-Executive option, the graduate will be able to demonstrate knowledge that is specific to a business office and gain real-life experience through placement in a business office internship.
+Students have the opportunity to demonstrate knowledge specific to a business office and gain real-life experience through placement in a business office internship.
+Upon completion of the Associate of Applied Science Degree in Administrative Technology-Executive, the graduate will be able to: